What to do after a cyclone

 If your home has not sustained structural damage and the authorities advise that it is safe to return, then open doors and windows to let the house dry out, the WA Department of Health advises.

 Insurers can also help with getting you the essentials you need for your family.
-"If you are in significant need, let us know," David says.
+"If you are in significant need, let us know," Mann says.
 "How much money will you need to get essentials like housing, clothing, food and toiletries for you and your family.
 We can then make an early payment by electronic funds transfer if you need it."

 Cyclones can affect a very large area so getting services and trades to the people who need help can be a challenge.
-“Our assessors will work with you to come up with the best outcome on how to complete repairs,” David says.
+“Our assessors will work with you to come up with the best outcome on how to complete repairs,” Mann says.
 As cyclones often affect regional or remote areas with limited building and repairing resources available locally, the focus is usually on getting all the repairs up and running before the next wet season.

 The clean up effort can also take time.
 "Cyclone’s cause a lot of debris, which means those affected will also need to work with their local council on the clean-up effort."

 "Always heed advice from state and local authorities, police and the SES," Mann advises.

 It’s important to capture images of the damage before the clean up effort begins, if it’s safe to do so.
 "Take as much vision of the damage as you can, whether photo or video, as this can be used by the insurance assessor to help establish what happened."

 Start a list of things which are damaged and note whether you think it’s damaged beyond repair or can be cleaned, advises Mann.